Alfakynz/Shortcuts/readme.md

 # Shortcuts - informations

+To add this files in Start Menu or Taskbar, you have to create shortcuts on the following folder : `C:\ProgramData\Microsoft\Windows\Start Menu\Programs`.

 ## Descriptions
 ### hack.bat
 A batch script that list all files in the C: disk and subdirectories.
 Run this script to impress your friends.